Jul 13, 2023

-An example of this is the evolution of the theme park name from Euro Disney into Disneyland Paris, as the destination value and understanding of itinerary, party size and budget to the theme park was more deeply understood.
+An example of this is the evolution of the theme park name from Euro Disney into Disneyland Paris, as the destination value and understanding of itinerary, party size, and budget to the theme park was more deeply understood.

 A key component in Disney’s brand strategy is its ability to forge valuable global and national partnerships that drive the brand forward, while developing (and preserving) an image that continues to resonate with its target audience, and localizing the guest experience around traditional packaged goods including food and beverage to meet all hospitality expectations.

-Without such insight and Disney Synergy – the ability to extend a brand or creative asset across divisions or geographies – these partnership-based activities would be seen as overly “American”.
+Without such insight and Disney Synergy – the ability to extend a brand or creative asset across divisions or geographies – these partnership-based activities would be seen as overly 'American'.
 Animation characters from Mulan to Ratatouille demonstrate the power of animation and global storytelling to brand-build and connect with hearts and minds, with heroes and heroines from a non-American playbook.

-Through Disney Synergy, growth and success is maximized across all areas of the business as well as non-franchises.
+Through Disney Synergy, growth and success are maximized across all areas of the business as well as non-franchises.
 Synergy is more than a mindset, but an organizational process which makes sure that brand access is optimal at all stages of the consumer journey.
 Its online offerings extend the value of a film, for instance, post-release, with social media as well dedicated content developed to enhance the storytelling adventure through DisneyLife well after a movie opening weekend.

-Disney has always worked hard to maintain, develop and indeed preserve its iconic brand image.
+Disney has always worked hard to maintain, develop, and indeed preserve its iconic brand image.

-All new parks, adventures, digital assets and experiences are developed, launched and published in accordance with Disney’s stringent brand guidelines, which are geared towards maintaining the brand’s core mission while maintaining its global integrity.
+All new parks, adventures, digital assets, and experiences are developed, launched, and published in accordance with Disney’s stringent brand guidelines, which are geared towards maintaining the brand’s core mission while maintaining its global integrity.

-For example, Disney cruises are casino-free as gambling would be inconsistent with the Disney brand and a unique selling proposition for the cruise line is to develop its own island adventure, to distinguish it from other cruise lines with an inspiring mix of new and traditional characters for guests to interact with.
+For example, Disney cruises are casino-free because gambling would be inconsistent with the Disney brand and a unique selling proposition for the cruise line is to develop its own island adventure, to distinguish it from other cruise lines with an inspiring mix of new and traditional characters for guests to interact with.

 The brand’s image demonstrates its dedication to being unique, embracing the digital age, protecting children on-property and online, and maintaining family values.
 Through licensing as well as flawless brand management, Disney has been able to evolve while staying true to tradition.
-This is true business leadership, permeating from the CEO Bob Iger to a cast member in any location around the world.
+This is true business leadership, permeating from the CEO to a cast member in any location around the world.